gentoo-mirror/mnt-reform/README.md

-**warning** The kernel compiles but as of right now, it does not boot!
-I will update the README as soon as all is well.

 A Gentoo repository / overlay for the [MNT reform 2 laptop](https://mntre.com/).

 You can find here an ebuild for a patched and correctly configured kernel, called `sys-kernel/mnt-reform2-kernel`.